The datapine Blog

 To choose the most reliable and efficient inventory management metrics, here are some tips that you need to take into account:

-• Focus on answering business questions: Likewise, you should resist the urge to take metrics that have scope too broad: the insights they will deliver will not lead to quick and valuable action or reaction.
-The key to choosing the right indicators is to always keep in mind your business strategic objectives and to select them accordingly.
+• Focus on answering business questions: Likewise, you should resist the urge to take KPIs that have a scope too broad: the insights they will deliver will not lead to quick and valuable action or reaction.
+The key to choosing the right indicators is to always keep in mind your business's strategic objectives and to select them accordingly.

-• Don't forget your customers: What is complex and should not be overlooked in inventory management, is that operational, supply-chain-related metrics and customer satisfaction metrics are involved.
-Indeed, your customers are the ones who are going to receive your inventory: if they get the wrong item, or late, or that it is out of stock for too long, the inventory will look like it is totally unmanaged and will leave them frustrated (and they probably won’t come back so often).
+• Don't forget your customers: What is complex and should not be overlooked in inventory management, is that operational, supply-chain-related, and customer satisfaction metrics are involved.
+Indeed, your customers are the ones who are going to receive your inventory: if they get the wrong item or late, or it is out of stock for too long, the inventory will look like it is totally unmanaged and will leave them frustrated (and they probably won’t come back so often).

 • Monitor trends: Comparing information with your past performance or setting a KPI scorecard template that you can translate to multiple business scenarios about your inventory measures and metrics will help you spot trends or inefficiencies in your processes.
 If your out-of-stock rate has had issues in the past weeks or months, you can dig deeper and find out why.
 That will help you take the right action at the right time.